 Holes in the Wall Collective plans to continue our Creative Residency Program as a way to offer time and space, to continue to build unexpected relationships, and to contribute to Holes in the Wall Collective’s sustainability.
 We look forward to starting back up where we left off in Pennsylvania and are ready to open registration as soon as we settle in at our next location.
 With our prospective site, we will be able to house at least five residents per-week, continuing to bring together creatives across mediums, disciplines and fields.

 We will especially curate emerging, established and creatives operating on the front line from a diversity of contexts, disciplines and identities to incubate their individual projects related to HWC’s selected yearly theme.
 Designed to re-integrate perspectives, fields and identities into a creative process to reimagine the basic needs.
 This program will encourage creative cross-over through weekly round-tables for people to share their work and feedback sessions offering critique and perspective.
 Once building is complete, fellows will be housed in the Basic Needs Tiny Houses, matching their work with each thematic house.
 We encourage creative cross-over to happen organically in collective spaces, and will hold weekly round-tables in the Emergence Room for people to share their work and offer feedback, critique and perspective.
 We intend to partner with guest curators to invite participants in their respective specialty– widening representation and access.
-Each session will be two-weeks long, hosting 9 fellows at a time.

-Y O U T H & E L D E R S P R O G R A M
+Y O U T H & E L D E R BRIDGE

 Summer sessions designed to pair youth (18-25) and elders (55+) together in shared projects with possibilities for significant mutual benefit.
 Recognizing inter-generational wisdom is often overlooked and can be essential in creating new and lasting models that do not reinvent the wheel nor rely on wheels that are out of habit instead of necessity.
 Participants will be housed at the Center for Creative Research, Reflection and Action and held in a curriculum framework that connects to our yearly themes.
 We would love to grow this program to exist on a yearly basis, supporting an ongoing relationship between youth and elder partnerships.